ElnuDev/blog.elnu.com/content/posts/how-to-configure-vim-for-writing/index.md

 filetype plugin indent on
 ```

-Between `vundle#begin()` and `vundle#end()` are where all of your Vim plugins to be installed with Vundle are listed; the rest of the lines are various requirements for Vundle to work properly.
-By default, Vundle assumes the plugins to be GitHub repositories, so all you need to write down is the repository name. [kana/vim-textobj-user](https://github.com/kana/vim-textobj-user) is an essential dependency for our typographic quote plugin that handles text objects.
+If you are unfamilar with Vundle, between `vundle#begin()` and `vundle#end()` is where all of the Vim plugins you want installed with Vundle are listed; the rest of the lines are various requirements for Vundle to work properly (for more information, see [Vundle's quick start guide](https://github.com/VundleVim/Vundle.vim#quick-start)).
+By default, Vundle assumes the plugins to be GitHub repositories, so all you need to write down is the repository name. [kana/vim-textobj-user](https://github.com/kana/vim-textobj-user) is an essential dependency for our typographic quote plugin that will handle text objects.

-Now you’ve added this, save and exit, and open Vim.
-Whenever you add or remove Vundle plugins from your `~/.vimrc`, you have to tell Vundle to update your installed plugins.
-To do this, enter `:PluginInstall` and press enter.
+Now that you've listed the plugins you want, you need to have Vundle install them.
+Save and exit `~/.vimrc`, and open Vim.
+Now input `:PluginInstall` and press enter.
 If you’ve done everything correctly, Vundle should pull all your plugins from GitHub, and once it’s done you can type `:q` to exit the installation window.

 The typographic quotes plugin is now installed, but it won’t start up by default.
-We only want it to run on Markdown files, so open up `~/.vim/ftplugins/markdown.vim` again and add the following:
+Since we only want it to run on Markdown files, we open up `~/.vim/ftplugins/markdown.vim` again and add the following:

 ```VIM
 call textobj#quote#init()